 Consumers in Hong Kong tend to be less keen on online shopping in general, preferring brick-and-mortar stores.
 Given the city's high population density, most consumers live within walking distance of large, easily accessible shopping malls.

 To lure more customers, HKTV is expanding its product offerings to include seasonal fruits and fresh food delivered directly from Japanese producers and wholesalers.
 It has also opened physical stores along commercial streets to boost the recognition of its online shopping business, but despite these efforts, the company is likely to remain in the red for a while.

 Michael Cheng of consultancy PwC pointed out that online sales account for less than 5% of total retail sales in Hong Kong.
 This, he said, indicates that online shopping is not yet an entrenched habit among local shoppers and that Tmall's expansion into the market will have only a limited impact on lifestyles and society in the city.

-Last year Alibaba acquired a controlling stake in Lazada, a major e-commerce presence in Southeast Asia.
-The Chinese company plans to work closely with Lazada to capture growth opportunities in the region.
+Last year Alibaba acquired a controlling stake in Lazada, a major e-commerce presence in Southeast Asia operating under its own brand.
+The Chinese company upped its stake to 83% this June and plans to work closely with Lazada to capture growth opportunities in the region.
 Alibaba's ability to win over Hong Kong shoppers could set the stage for expansion in Southeast Asia and beyond.